 To make polenta: heat 1 litre of water, just before it boils add 220g fine polenta and whisk until boiling then simmer for 90 minutes, covered, stirring occasionally.

 A recipe from the Marino brothers's mother for Polenta with Bagna D'Infern (The Devil's Own Sauce) may be found here.
+Try it as a shepherd's pie topping, delicious with a little grated cheese on top - or excellent as a pizza base.

 See Vanessa Kimbell's Orange Polenta Cake Recipe.